Leading A Short-Term Program Abroad

 1 Month Prior to Trip

-- Submit detailed Emergency Action Plan to IPS Office
+- Submit detailed Emergency Action Plan to CIP Office

-- Submit on-site emergency information to IPS Office
+- Submit on-site emergency information to CIP Office

 - Submit Authorization of Medical and Surgical Consultation/Treatment form to IPS